csscuwa/minutes/2022/2022-05-15_CSSC_Meeting_Minutes.md

 # General Business
 ## Networking
-- GCP to host website for now
+- GCP to host website and other stuff for now
+- Store membership details on firebase?

 ## Website
 - Potentially set up a sub committee

 ## Clubroom access
-- Looking into give Math Union
+- Looking into give Math Union access
 - Check with Admin regarding keys access

 ## Semester 2 Events